chrillen/image-filter/README.md

 To test the frontend application the frontend using ionic serve from your shell. i have added a image of my updated frontend added just so filtered image is below original to see the backend is processing both.

+Image of the new frontend updates i did:
 ![image of new frontend](https://github.com/chrillen/image-filter/blob/master/deployment_screenshots/imagefilter-deployed-elastic-beanstalk.png)